kamba22/Ssessome-Catering-Services/README.md

-# Ssessome-Catering-Services
+# Website for a catering business with HTML and CSS code.
+It includes 6 pages
-Project for Ssesome Catering Services a catering company
+Home, Gallery , Our Meals, Our services, About Us and Contact Us pages.